RobertNichita/FindDiningProject/sd-site/docs/backend/backend.md

 Documented test cases can be found in server/{app}/test**.py where app is the corresponding app to test case.

-Specific apps, test suites, or even individual test cases can be run using the format: "python manage.py test App.Test_Suite.Test_Case" depending on how deep you want to go
+Specific apps, test suites, or even individual test cases can be run using the format: "python manage.py test App.Test_File.Test_Suite.Test_Case" depending on how deep you want to go.
+(Test_File is usually=tests)

 #### Testing table legend
 | Column                      | Column Description                                                                                                                                                   |